 Part 3: Proposal and Realisation including Art and Design Project Proposal and Realisation, which culminates in an end-of-year exhibition.

 Candidates without GCSE Maths at C grade or above will retake this qualification.
-There is also the option to access further GCSE English to improve grades and to enhance life skills and future career progression chances.
+There is also the option to access further GCSE English to improve grades and to enhance life skills and future career progression opportunities.

 Assessment of practical and written work occurs regularly throughout the course.
 You must pass all seven units to complete the final exhibition, which is externally verified.
-Any additional English and maths study undertaken will be assessed through a controlled final exam.

 Further study in higher education could include working towards a BA (Hons) Degree, Higher National Diploma (HND), Foundation Degree (FdA), or similar level training.